Lost a Pet

-Unfortunately, Animal Control does not generally impound healthy free-roaming cats due to the small size of our shelter and constant lack of space.
+Unfortunately, Animal Control does not generally impound healthy free-roaming cats due to the small size of our shelter and constant lack of space however, each situation and animal is different and important!
 Animal Control Officers shall assess any situation regarding cats that we are called to.
 We will pick up sick or injured cats and healthy, sick or injured kittens.
 If the kittens are feral and are too old to socialize, those kittens/cats would be candidates for TNR.
+We will always find a humane solution!

 What else can you do to help?